discourse/discourse-developer-docs/docs/03-code-internals/26-types.md

 ## Limitations

 Discourse's build pipelines do not currently support `.ts` files.
-Types are built & checked using `.js` files only.
+Types are built & checked using `.js` / `.gjs` files only.

 We do not provide any guarantees about the accuracy of the types - they're provided on a best-effort basis.
 PRs to improve the JSDoc-based documentation in core are welcome.